-The Wowza Video™ service is updated on a regular basis.
+The Wowza Video™ platform is updated on a regular basis.
 Refer to this article for information about software updates, such as new features and functionality or bug fixes, to the user interface.
 Updates to the Video user interface and API are also posted in the What's New panel of the Video user interface.
 For a list of current major features in Wowza Video, see Wowza Video Features.

 Note: For information about updates to the Wowza Video REST API, see Wowza Video REST API release notes.